Last updated on August 13th, 2019 at 03:24 pm

-Going south down the east coast we arrive to Ipsos, Dasia and Kommeno, all cosmopolitan tourist spots, followed by Gouvia, Kontokali and Alykes of Potamos.
+Going south down the east coast we arrive at Ipsos, Dasia and Kommeno, all cosmopolitan tourist spots, followed by Gouvia, Kontokali, and Alykes of Potamos.

 Followed by the fishing villages of Boukari and Petriti, both with tavernas with fresh fish.

-Alykes beach at further south can be visited by boat where there is a sand bank only 1 metre deep a long way out at sea, and a wildlife sanctuary on the shore..
+Alykes beach at further south can be visited by boat where there is a sandbank only 1 meter deep a long way out at sea and a wildlife sanctuary on the shore.

 At the southernmost point is Kavos offering lively nightlife for teenagers, such as Laganas in Zante and Malia in Crete do.

 If you are a bit older we suggest that you visit Kavos only for educational purposes, to see how the very young like to play.